Parliamentary records

 Among the parliaments of the world, there are those with claims to have set a "record" as being the oldest, the largest, or the first to have undertaken some legislative reform.

 Oldest

 The first recorded legislative body on record is the bicameral ukkim found in Uruk in Iraq that was founded in around 2800 BC.

 The oldest recorded parliament still in existence is the Althing, the ruling legislative body of Iceland.
 It was founded in 930 and originally consisted of 39 local chieftains.
-Abolished in 1800, it was restored by Denmark in 1843.
+Abolished in 1800, it was restored in 1843.

 The oldest continuous parliament is the Tynwald of the Isle of Man.
 Its exact formation date is generally claimed to be 979 but some sources suggest that its origins lie in the early 9th century, which would predate even the Althing.

 Largest

 The largest legislative assembly is the Chinese National People's Congress, which consists of 2980 indirectly elected members.
 The largest upper house of any bicameral legislature is the United Kingdom's House of Lords, with 772 appointed (and hereditary) members.
 The British Parliament is also the only bicameral assembly in the world to have an upper chamber that is larger than the lower.

 The largest seat to population ratio is in India where each seat has a population average of 1,568,965.